 The reading room provides access to The MERL’s library, archives and photographic collections as well as the University of Reading’s Special Collections.

+Watch the film below for a brief introduction to using the reading room.
 The following information will help you to plan your visit.

 Accessing the collections

 The collections are accessible to all researchers on completion of a registration form.
 Please bring some form of identification on your first visit.
 We accept:

 GDPR comes into effect on 25 May 2018.
 The Museum of English Rural Life is collecting archives in the public interest.
 We also process data from researchers and visitors for administrative and evidential purposes.
 In order to gain appropriate consent, we will be asking existing reading room users to re-register with us.
 More information can be found here.

 In order to avoid disappointment, we suggest that you contact us in advance of your visit indicating the items you wish to consult.
 This is because some items are stored offsite and cannot be retrieved immediately.
 The reading room service can be busy at times so pre-ordering items can ensure that they are ready for you, enabling you to make the most of your visit.
 If you are ordering material for the following day, requests need to be submitted by 2pm the previous working day at the latest.